Eustace King

 Eustace King (born April 21, 1972) is a sports agent and co-creator of O2K Sports Management.
 Before O2K, King began his sports career as a goaltender for the Omaha Lancers and Dubuque Fighting Saints from 1989 to 1992.
 With the United States Hockey League teams, King won the Clark Cup twice with the Lancers while reaching the finals of the Clark Cup once with the Fighting Saints.
 King continued his goaltending career as part of the Miami Redskins men's ice hockey team in Ohio.
 As a Central Collegiate Hockey Association goalie from 1992 to 1996, King held the Miami season record in goals against average during the 1995–96 season.

 After his playing career, King worked for Leo Burnett Worldwide in media buying before joining the NHL Diversity Task Force in 1994.
 As an NHL executive, King was a manager and director before he started his position with O2K in 2004.
-Some of the players that King has represented include Chris Stewart, Wayne Simmonds and Raffi Torres.
+King has represented players including Chris Stewart, Wayne Simmonds, and Raffi Torres.
 With O2K, King is one of a few people of color working as an agent for the National Hockey League Players' Association.
 During the COVID-19 pandemic, King created a social distancing team called the North LA Stars for minor ice hockey players in Los Angeles.

 Early life and education

 King was born in Evanston, Illinois on April 21, 1972.
 His mother moved from Jamaica to the United States shortly after the 1968 assassination of Martin Luther King Jr. She worked as a seamstress and a nurse.
 King's father, who was a dog breeder and construction worker, also moved to the United States from Jamaica.
 Growing up, King played hockey as an after-school activity.
+He was also on multiple minor ice hockey teams.

 Following his move to Omaha, Nebraska from Evanston during high school, King cancelled his plan to attend college.
 He instead joined the United States Hockey League to help him receive an athletic scholarship.
 For his post-secondary studies, King received a Bachelor of Science from Miami University in 1996.
 He later went to Harvard Law School to study negotiation.